danferth/breadBoard/README.md

 Enter **Breadboard**, a playground of sorts.
 In a nutshell it's a simple php site that that has a way of creating pages quickly by adding a php page of variables that point to an html page of the code in question and or a js page as well.

 For plugin testing, bower is used to populate the assets/components folder.
-From there a boolian is used in the variables page to turn on and off the plugins needed for the page.
+From there a boolean is used in the variables page to turn on and off the plugins needed for the page.

-Rather elemantary and kinda more or less place for me to play...
+Rather elemantary and kinda more or less a place for me to play...